Free tool · vetting

 Is carrier vetting on fleetfax really free?

 Yes.
-Every carrier report is free at full depth: no lookup cap, no trial, no credit card, no account.
+Every carrier report is free at full depth: no trial, no credit card, no account.
 The single-carrier vetting report will always be free.

 What does fleetfax check when vetting a carrier?